 A trolley died between Government Center and Haymarket and caused all sorts of grief for Green Line riders.
 The MBTA is currently reporting residual "minor" delays.

 The MBTA reports "moderate" delays on the Green Line due to a recalcitrant switch at Park Street.

-The T reports "moderate" delays due to a train now pushing up daisies at Malden.
+The MBTA reports "moderate" delays on the Red Line due to a train that sank into a perpetual torpor at Davis.

 The Globe reports a fed-up Fitchburg Line rider decided he'd rather make a point and get arrested than comply with a "Fare is Fair" order that he go to the ticket window to get a replacement for his valid, if faded, monthly pass.

 CommonWealth reports MBTA fare collections are down $7 million this year, "caused mainly by people who say in surveys they can’t rely on the service and have cut back on its use."

 Porter was a good place to die, a Red Line train decided, and now there are "moderate" delays on the line, the MBTA reports.